flybywiresim/docs/docs/dev-corner/dev-guide/setup-environment.md

 ## Required Software, Tools and libraries

-### Git and Github
+### Git and GitHub

-To access our source code a GitHub account is required.
+To access our source code, a GitHub account is required.

-Also some git client is necessary to interact with the GitHub repository.
+Also, some git client is necessary to interact with the GitHub repository.

 Either use a standalone git client (terminal or UI based) or one integrated into your editor.